OWASP/www-chapter-tehran/index.md

 ## Next Meeting/Event
 Our meeting last month was canceled due to restrictions related to the coronavirus.
 Next month, however, we will be holding a 60-hour course on the topic of NGSDM (Next Generation Security Defense Mechanisms).
 We will announce the details soon.
+### Call for Papers (CFP) is NOW OPEN

+Web Applications Security Leaders, Software Engineers, Security Enthusiasts and Researchers from all over the world are invited to be a part of the conference for the visibility and evolution in the safety and security of the world’s software.

 ## Iran Chapter Agustus Meetup **CANCELLED**{: style="color: red"}:
 **<s>OWASP Tehran, Iran Chapter Meetup August 2020 (13th August 2020).
 The meeting will consist of three episodes:</s>**

 **<s>First Talk: Call For Speakers</s>**

-**<s>Second Talk: Pattern Recognition In Malware Analysis - Erick Van De Laar</s>** **<s>Third Talk: DDoS Mitigation Techniques Using PI - Mohammad Hossein Golhassani</s>**
+**<s>Second Talk: Pattern Recognition In Malware Analysis - Erick Van De Laar</s>**

+**<s>Third Talk: DDoS Mitigation Techniques Using PI - Mohammad Hossein Golhassani</s>**

 ## Code of Conduct: